-In accordance with FASB Accounting Standards Update No. 2009-12, Investments in Certain Entities That Calculate Net Asset Value per Share (or Its Equivalent), the Foundation expanded its disclosure to include the category, fair value, redemption frequency, and redemption notice period for those assets whose fair value is estimated using the net asset value (NAV) per share or its equivalent for which the fair value is not readily determinable as of August 31, 2015 and 2014.
+In accordance with FASB Accounting Standards Update No. 2009-12, Investments in Certain Entities That Calculate Net Asset Value per Share (or Its Equivalent), the Foundation expanded its disclosure to include the categories, fair value, redemption frequency, and redemption notice period for those assets whose fair value is estimated using the net asset value (NAV) per share or its equivalent for which the fair value is not readily determinable as of August 31, 2016 and 2015.